djmolloy57/test18thAprProjBook/README.md

 > - [Acknowledgments](#Acknowledgements)

 # Description
 The Book Review website offers the visitors the facility to look at books of different genres.
-The visitor select a book of interest on the site, the site will provide a book summary and details such as Author submited book review, they can also filter the book list by selecting book category to return as booking listing by genre.
+The visitor can select a book of interest on the site, the site will provide a book summary and details such as Author and book reviews, they can also filter the book list by selecting book category to return as booking listing by genre.
 The website is intended to be accessible on all type of devices:<br> mobile phone, tablet, laptop and desktop.

 # UX